 Calvi dell’Umbria, the perfect territory for our products

-Calvi dell’Umbria is a small medieval village on the slopes of Mount S.Pancrazio, in southern Umbria, bordering on Lazio.
+Calvi dell’Umbria is a small medieval village on the slopes of S.Pancrazio mountain, in the southern Umbria, bordering to Lazio.

-From the top of the rock on which it is built, Calvi offers a magnificent view of forests, valleys, fields and vineyards stretching from the nearby mountains to the Tiber valley.
+From the top of the rock on which it is built, Calvi offers a magnificent view of forests, valleys, fields and vineyards that goes from the nearby mountains to the Tiber valley.

-From ‘400 to 800 Calvi is part of the State of the Church and enjoys some administrative autonomy that gives her long years of serene prosperity.
-However, Calvi does not escape the tormented events of Italy of those ages.
+From ‘400 to 800 Calvi is part of the State of the Church and enjoys some administrative autonomy that gives her long years of prosperity.
+However, Calvi has not escape from the tormented events of Italy of those ages.
 In 1527 the castle was besieged and devastated by Lanzichenecchi and in 1798 by French soldiers marching to Rome.

 We mention, in particular, the Museum of the old Monastery and its newly renovated picture gallery.

-For those who are traveling from Rome to the Marmore waterfall in Umbria, this can be a stop for relaxation and genuine rediscovery.
+For those who are traveling from Rome to the Marmore waterfall in Umbria, this can be a stop for some chill out and genuine food.

 Other informations here: